University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 - Mapped fragments: Number of query fragments that aligned to reference
 - Total fragments: Total number of query fragments

-The most important part of the results is the third row, this is the ANI % threshold and a % of 99.0338% confirms that the

-different salmonella species

 ### QUESTIONS
+- What does an ANI % of 99.0338% indicate? does this indicate that the sample and reference are the same species?
+- 1483 out of 1529 fragments mapped.
+Is this a good number?

+### 6.2 Run `fastANI` over the remaning samples

 # **7.`kraken2`, `bracken` and `fastANI` results**